This one image explains what’s happening at the anti-racism protests

 — Richard Grant (@richardgrant88) June 1, 2020

-While cable news runs an endless loop of any violence that’s taken place at the protests precipitated by the murder of George Floyd, another set of images and videos being shared on social media illuminate what’s really going on.
+While cable news runs an endless loop of any violence that’s taken place at the protests precipitated by the killing of George Floyd, another set of images and videos being shared on social media illuminates what’s really going on.
 In this sense, social media, for all its many flaws, does have power to inform.

 Public perception can move slowly—or all at once—and often it is a searing image of horror that has the most impact to make change.
-Americans’ view of the Vietnam War was forever changed after the photograph of a naked girl who’d been napalmed.
+Americans’ view of the Vietnam War was forever changed after seeing the photograph of a naked girl who’d been napalmed.

 Grant’s photograph of a small African American child on her dad’s shoulders in what looks like a Batman outfit faced off against a small phalanx of cops, with one aiming a gun that fires rubber bullets (which can inflict significant damage) point blank at her holds that kind of power.
 No offense to Grant, but look on social media and there are so many more images and videos that’ll make you say, “Whaaaaaaat the f—- is wrong with people?”